Redditor Rehomes A Family Dog Without Their Daughter’s Knowledge, Chaos Ensues

 OP snapped and took the dog

 Moreover, the decision to rehome a pet without the consent of family members can lead to complex emotional repercussions.
-According to a study from the Journal of Family Psychology, such actions can create feelings of betrayal and mistrust among family members.
 This emotional fallout illustrates the need for transparency and collaboration when making decisions that affect shared family members.

 OP didn't have room for a dog at the partner's farm